We have all been there.

 5. SIMPLIFY YOUR LIFE

 Try to find out in whatever ways you can work smarter and save more time.

-Planning your days including meals, chores, work time etc. can help in reducing overwhelm.
+Planning your days including meals, chores, work time, etc. can help reduce overwhelm.

 Stop doing all the activities that you can let go of and slow down.